Dr. Britta Westner, neuroscientist

 About Me

-Hi!
-I am Britta Westner, a postdoctoral fellow at the Donders Institute in The Netherlands, more precisely, at the Donders Centre for Cognition.
-Here, I am working in the lab of Assoc.-Prof. Vitória Piai.
-My current research focuses mainly on the intersection of language and memory.
-Since my background is in visual neuroscience, I am naturally also interested in the intersection of language and vision.
-I work with electrophysiological data and have a focus on data analysis methods such as source reconstruction and MEG decoding....
+Picture credit: Marlene Meyer Hi!
+I am Britta Westner, a teaching fellow (Tenure Track) at the Donders Institute and Radboudumc in The Netherlands.
+Here, I am working in the department of Cognitive Neuroscience.
+My current research focuses mainly on the intersection of language and memory and I am closely working together with the lab of Assoc.-Prof. Vitória Piai.
+Since my background is in visual neuroscience, I am naturally also interested in the intersection of language and vision....